DivyaOliver27/HR-Performance-Dashboard/README.md

  # HR-Performance-Dashboard
 - ## Overview
   An interactive Power BI dashboard built to give HR teams a single view of workforce data across 1,470 employees.
   The dashboard supports data-driven decisions around promotions, retention, and workforce planning.
 - ## Problem Statement
  HR teams managing large workforces often lack a centralized view of employee data.
 This dashboard solves that by consolidating headcount, promotion pipeline, job levels, tenure, and commute data into one interactive report.
 - ## Tools Used
 - Power BI (Dashboard building, KPI cards, charts)
 - DAX (Calculated measures and KPIs)
 - Excel (Data preparation and cleaning)
 - ## Dataset
-- Source: [add your actual source — Kaggle/Maven Analytics]
 - Records: 1,470 employees
 - Fields: Gender, Age, Job Level, Years at Company, Distance from Home, Education Field, Promotion Status
  - ## Key Findings
-- Only 72 employees (4.9%) are flagged for promotion —
+- Only 72 employees (4.9%) are flagged for promotion
   indicating potential career stagnation across the workforce
 - 95.1% of employees (1,398) are not due for promotion
 - 64% of staff live very close to the office, suggesting low commute-driven attrition risk
-- Workforce is heavily junior — Level 1 and Level 2
+- Workforce is heavily junior:Level 1 and Level 2
   combined make up 73% of total headcount
 - Life Sciences is the dominant education background, outnumbering HR graduates by over 20x (1,775 vs 84)